This is a guest post from Irina Linnik, a marketing specialist at Onilab. Her work has been published on Smart Insights and Paymill.

-eCommerce competition is really tight, so sellers do their best to compete for organic traffic and visibility in search engine results.
-SEO optimization is the decisive factor when it comes to the store ranking and user engagement.
+Competition is incredibly tight, so sellers vie for organic traffic and visibility in search engine results.
+As such, SEO optimization is the decisive factor in store ranking and user engagement.

-Product Listing Pages: What are they and why they matter?
+Product listing pages: What they are and why they matter

 Extensive keyword presence

 Keywords are essential, as they bring users to your pages.

 If your product page has the keywords “red flat shoes women” in the product description for example, chances are high your store will display on the first pages of the search results.
 This is due to the string being specific, allowing it the possibility to match the exact keywords on the product page.

 However, because product pages focus solely on one product, their product descriptions are limited to specific keywords.

 In contrast, product listing pages contain a set of keywords for each product page.
 This significantly raises PLP value.